About

 • 3 large eggs

-• 5 Tbsp coconut oil, melted & cooled (or avocado oil)
+• 5 tablespoons coconut oil, melted & cooled

 for the topping

-• 1 TBS coconut sugar (optional, but makes strawberries extra juicy)
+• 1 tablespoon coconut sugar, optional, but makes strawberries extra juicy

 Instructions